COMP4350-Team2/Desktop-NativeApp/README.md

 **Description:** As a user, I want to be a able to log in using an existing account or register a new account.

 **Acceptance Criteria:**
-- Given that I am on the log in/registration page.
+- Given that I am on the log in/registration page
 - I should be able log in with a previous account or register a new account.

 #### Test Steps